 In rare cases, it's possible to have a serious allergic reaction (anaphylaxis) to co-codamol.

-These aren't all the side effects of co-codamol.
-For a full list, see the leaflet inside your medicine packet.
+These are not all the side effects of co-codamol.
+For a full list, see the leaflet inside the medicine packet.

 You can report any suspected side effect to the UK safety scheme.